 If you do decide to do a production installation with docker compose a few things to consider

-- Do use an external database, like a dedicated Azure Postgres server or AWS RDS.
+- Do use an external database & storage, like a dedicated Azure Postgres server or AWS RDS.

 - You will have to manage upgrades more directly, including pulling images, potentially having the service be down during upgrades etc.